Nevanlinna-type theory based on heat diffusion: Introduction

-holds for $t>1$ outside a set of finite Lebesgue measure, where $x$ is a reference point in $M.$ \end{theorem} Furthermore, with certain energy and Ricci curvature conditions imposed, Atsuji proved some defect relations (see \cite{at2}).
-In this paper, we shall develop Atsuji's technique based on heat diffusion.
-In doing so, first of all, we need to extend the notions of so-called Nevanlinna-type functions, see Section 2.1 in this paper.
-As a generalization of Theorem \ref{ah}, we establish Theorem \ref{nonpositive} below.
-Indeed, we obtain some defect relations in Section 4.3.
+holds for $t\geq0$ outside a set of finite Lebesgue measure. \end{theorem} To see how Brownian motion is applied to the Nevanlinna theory, we refer the reader to \cite{att, at,at1,at2,atsuji} and refer also to \cite{carne, Dong}.

-In 1970s, Griffiths and his school (\cite{gri, gri1, gth}) devised an equi-distribution theory of holomorphic mappings from affine algebraic varieties into complex projective varieties intersecting simple normal crossing divisors.
-We consider an analogue of Griffiths' equi-distribution theory for stochastically complete K\"ahler manifolds based on heat diffusion.
-Our approach here is to combine Logarithmic Derivative Lemma with stochastic calculus.
-So, the first task is to establish the Logarithmic Derivative Lemma for meromorphic functions on K\"ahler manifolds (see Theorem \ref{log} below).
+In this paper, we shall develop Atsuji's techniques.
+In doing so, first of all, we extend the notions of the so-called Nevanlinna-type functions (see Section 2.1).
+As a generalization of Theorem \ref{ah}, we prove an analogue of the Second Main Theorem for holomorphic mappings into complex projective manifolds (see Theorem \ref{nonpositive} below).
+Furthermore, we also discuss some defect relations as analogies in Nevanlinna theory.